Radio Boulevard

 Grebe produced a series of ham receivers designated with a "CR" prefix followed by a number to identify the model.
 The CR receivers were very popular with the hams and, if a commercially built receiver is seen in a vintage photograph of an old ham station, it will more than likely be a Grebe "CR" receiver.
 The amateur business was large enough that, by 1920, Grebe had a fairly large building for radio manufacturing.
 The A. H. Grebe & Co., Inc. was incorporated in January, 1920.
 When Westinghouse started their commercial broadcasting station, KDKA, in November, 1920, the general public became aware that "RADIO" could be more than the dots and dashes of International Morse.
 Prior to professional commercial broadcasting, 99% of what was on the air was in International Morse.
 The general public's opinion was "why buy a radio, I don't know Morse."
 Broadcasting was beginning to develop through 1921 and by mid-1922, there were over one hundred licensed "commercial" broadcasting stations on the air.
 The Broadcast Boom created an insatiable market for radios,...any radios.
 Radio receivers that had previously been for radio amateurs were sold as broadcast receivers.
 Old radio companies like Kennedy, Adams-Morgan and others, that were primarily ham or experimenter builders, offered their radios as broadcast receivers.

 By 1924, there were hundreds and hundreds of companies building radios.
 Many of the radios produced were basic designs that functioned adequately but were not innovative since the companies were small owner-engineer operated concerns that didn't have the financial ability to become competitive.
 Grebe however was already a major manufacturer and, in early 1924, it was decided that a radio specifically designed for Broadcast reception was something the company should provide to the radio enthusiasts.
 The Synchrophase was born out of Broadcast Boom but was really not marketed during that period which ended around the beginning of 1924.
 By mid-1924, radio buyers wanted great performance and easy operation.
 Grebe had some top engineers that designed a receiver that was made up of innovative components rather than a special circuit.
 Grebe components were built at the factory.
 They had their own bakelite molding facilities, their own screw machines, plating facilities, everything required to build first-class equipment.
 The new Synchrophase's mechanical superiority was due to the experienced manufacturing ability of the Grebe company.
 Then there was the styling.
 The Synchrophase had to look like no other radio.
 Grebe went for mounting the tuning condensers facing upwards with "on edge" dials that were surrounded by dull 24K gold covered and lacquered diamond-shaped escutcheons (early models only.)
 When mounted on the faux grained dark red mahogany bakelite panel the effect was mildly Oriental in style but certainly striking and looked like no other radio on the market.
 Finally, there was the performance.
 The new Synchrophase literally was the best performing non-superheterodyne radio available in 1924.
 It was one of a few TRF designs that could complete with the Westinghouse-GE-RCA superhet receivers.
 Amazingly sensitive and very selective, easy to operate and incredibly good looking - all for $155.
 The Synchophase was so popular, it was available from around August 1924 up to the summer of 1927.
-Probably over 150,000 Synchrophase MU-1 and MU-2 receivers were built during that period.
-An incredibly long production life considering the rapid evolution of radio designs during the 1920s. |
+Production estimates of over 150,000 Synchrophase MU-1 and MU-2 receivers built during that period really aren't confirmed and the number of possible serial letter combinations used don't allow for that many serial letters unless letter combos were reused during different production runs.
+So far, no repeated letter combos have been reported. |

 The Synchrophase Circuit Design